-Zara is a trained video journalist with eight years experience self-shooting and editing for news and daily entertainment shows.
+Zara has recently been commissioned by BBC Studios to make a series of Short Stuff videos as a writer, filmmaker and performer.
+She is a trained video journalist with eight years experience self-shooting and editing for news and daily entertainment shows.
 She films with Sony & DSLR cameras and edits on Avid & Premiere Pro.

 Zara has worked directly with Cara Delevingne, Sir Richard Branson, The US Secretary of State John Kerry, Tony Blair and Jane Goodall DBE.